 The Program is designed to be completed in five years, including the internship.
 Students complete a core set of broad and general as well as clinical coursework (see program Aims & Competencies).

-Students in the Clinical Program are expected to devote full-time to graduate study and complete the requirements for the Ph.D. within 7 years.
+Students in the Clinical Program are expected to devote full-time to graduate study and complete the requirements for the Ph.D. within 5 to 7 years.
 To prepare them for clinical work, students are required to complete the following courses in their first year (and no later than end of their second year): Professional Considerations in Psychology (PSYC 7999), Developmental Disorders and Psychopathology of Children (PSYC 7171) or Advanced Psychopathology (PSYC 7982), and Child Behavior Therapy or Behavior Therapy (PSYC 7972/7185).
 Students are also required to complete at least one assessment course within their first two years.
 To prepare students for thesis work, PSYC 4111 and 7117 must be completed within the first two years.
 All required coursework must be successfully completed (earn a grade of B- or higher) by the end of the fourth year (or by degree completion).
 Students are allowed two attempts to pass a required course, although they cannot make more than 1 grade below B-.

 Commitment to Diversity